eddyystop/dataloader-align-results/README.md

 - `onError` (optional, function(msg, detail)) - Handler for terminal errors.
     - Errors are ignored if onError is not provided.

-dataLoaderAlignResults returns a `function(resultsArray, keys)` which should be passed to DataLoader as its first parameter.
+dataLoaderAlignResults returns a `function(keys, resultsArray)` which should be passed to DataLoader as its first parameter.

 - `keys` - The keys passed from the DataLoader.